gisels4/3primeTag/README.md

 We developed two scripts:

-A) PolyACaptureNewV0.6.1.pl that uses a coordinate sorted bam file to extract the read clusters representing each transcript, indicating the presence of reads with polyA tails and counting the reads in each cluster.
+A) PolyACaptureNewV0.6.1.pl that uses a coordinate sorted bam file to extract the read clusters representing each transcript, indicating the presence of reads with polyA tails and counting the reads in each cluster. **It is IMPORTANT that befor using the aligner reads were NOT clean of the polyAtails!!!!**

 B) ParseBedMergeV0.3.pl that will parse the information of the merged data of the outputs of PolyACaptureNewV0.6.1.pl, more details below, and create a count matrix for the statistical downstream analysis.